Welcome to All Souls Memorial Episcopal Church

 How Do We Serve Christ in Others?

 We look for opportunities to reach out to our community and provide Christian love and support wherever and whenever we can.
 This takes many forms.
 We believe in faith in action to provide an outward and visible sign of Christ’s love for the world and to further our own personal transformation through Jesus Christ in service to others.
 Our church is also blessed with an endowment that we use to provide grants to charities here in the city and around the world.
-This year we have given away nearly $80,000 to charity.
+In the last year we have given away nearly $90,000 to charity.

 How Do We Share Our Faith?